 - If so, will you be taking a computer?

-If the answer to any of these questions is yes, read the Handling Export-Controlled Information document and use the Export Controls Determination Matrix contained in that document to decide how to proceed.
+If the answer to any of these questions is yes, read the Handling Export-Controlled Information (PDF) document and use the Export Controls Determination Matrix contained in that document to decide how to proceed.

 Alternatively, when these exclusions do not apply and one needs to export a research item, it is important to plan accordingly and begin the process of obtaining an export license from either the Bureau of Industry and Security (BIS) or the Directorate of Defense Trade Controls (DDTC) as applicable, since the process of obtaining an export license from the government can be lengthy.
 Initiate this discussion with the UH Research Integrity and Oversight Office.
 To guarantee the application of these exclusions, researchers should always strive to publish their findings to the fullest extent possible and should not agree to confidentiality clauses or other terms that restrict the dissemination of research materials and results.

-When traveling internationally, UHCL travelers should complete the Export Control and Travel Embargo Form to help determine whether items being taken out of the country are "licensed controlled" as determined by Export Administration Regulations (EAR) and International Traffic in Arms Regulations (ITAR).
+When traveling internationally, UHCL travelers should complete the Export Control and Travel Embargo Form (PDF) to help determine whether items being taken out of the country are "licensed controlled" as determined by Export Administration Regulations (EAR) and International Traffic in Arms Regulations (ITAR).
 The Office of Foreign Assets Control (OFAC) also may prohibit travel to embargoed countries even when exclusions to EAR and ITAR apply.
 For example, travel to Cuba is generally restricted because of the U.S embargo on trade with Cuba.
 Review the UH "Travel to Cuba" webpage to learn more about this restriction and the requirement for such travel.
 UHCL will generally align its policies with those of other UH System institutions.

 Non-compliance with federal laws and regulations may result in criminal or civil penalties, loss of export privileges and negative publicity.
 Export-controlled transfers usually arise for one or more of the following reasons: